![]() |

 The team may need IT on stand-by to quickly generate and mine data as it becomes necessary.
 Most of this should be done in advance.

 Management should dress down for the event and join in on the change; get involved and roll up the sleeves.
 Working side-by-side will serve more dividends than just achieving a metric for the event.
-Part of a successful event includes raising morale, walking the talk, setting an example, building relationships, and learning more about the every day activities in the workplace.
+Part of a successful event includes raising morale, walking the talk, setting an example, building relationships, and learning more about the everyday activities in the workplace.

 It does not require statistical approaches, complex graphs and charts, although they can be used to help quantify and find key process input variables.
-Keep it simple, clear, and refrain from being number bound and alienating the team members with unnecessary jargon and analysis.

-Some of the most significant benefits are found in education and helping others recognize waste and non-value added steps.
-Find ways to make the work area (hospital, office, factory, store, assembly line) "speak" to you.
+Some of the most significant benefits are found in education and helping others recognize waste and non value-added steps.

 Apply the tactics of Visual Management, expose problems, make them visual, and discuss them.
 Anyone should be able to walk through an area after a Kaizen Blitz and have a good understanding of what is occurring, status, problems, and if they are winning or losing at that moment.